spookysalsa/medermade.github.io/week-3/README.md

 We are also requiring students to purchase the *Well-Grounded Rubyist* by David A. Black.
 Please see [this bonus challenge](11-BONUS-challenges/Well-Grounded-Rubyist.md) for a coupon code or you can purchase it on Amazon or other major booksellers (for potentially less than the coupon code).
 You will also want to invest in [Practical Object-Oriented Design in Ruby](http://www.poodr.com/) by Sandi Metz, which will be used in week 6.

+Some challenges will have tests already developed using RSpec (a tool for testing Ruby code).
+You will learn how to run these tests on your computer and read them to decide whether you've successfully solved the challenge.
+NOTE: You are not expected to fully understand or write any RSpec in Phase 0, just be able to read it.
+RSpec is designed to be readable.

 ## Challenges:
 You'll see an "exercises" directory.
 The exercises will be referenced by the challenges below.
 Please go through the challenges in order.